What Is An Evolutionary Psychologist And What Do They Do?

 For example, someone might specifically be interested in working with athletes and their mentality and choose to pursue sports psychology.
 Likewise, a forensic psychologist closely collaborates with the legal system and may work to understand criminal behavior.
 Evolutionary psychology is no exception, and this niche also has its own goals and focuses on certain factors.

-While a formal evolutionary psychologist definition is not widely documented, this subfield can be described as studying how the human mind has changed over time, such as by adaptation, especially through Charles Darwin's theory of natural selection.
+While a formal evolutionary psychologist definition is not widely documented, this subfield can be described as studying how the human mind has changed over time, such as by psychological adaptations, especially through Charles Darwin's theory of natural selection.
+Evolutionary psychology is inspired by Darwin’s work on natural selection and evolutionary biology.
+Evolutionary psychologists try to understand human nature and the psychological mechanisms of the human brain by applying Darwin’s evolutionary theory.

 Through natural selection, cognitive abilities have developed in response to the challenges that our ancestors faced in the past.
 The ability to adapt and solve such problems would be passed on successfully through reproduction.